 Planning your Trip to Slovenia

-The main reason we have packed our website full of tips and info about Green Slovenia is that there is so little good info out there in clear, simple English to help you find out about some of the amazing places you can visit here and prepare for the really tiny distances between so many world class natural attractions..
+The main reason we have packed our website full of tips and info about Green Slovenia is that there is still so little good info out there for you in clear, simple English to help you find out about even some of the amazing secret places you can visit here and then prepare for the really tiny distances between these world class natural attractions..

-This blog is an extra checklist to help smooth over some little bumps and help you prepare for your visit to Europe's most beautiful country.. so hold on to your bottle of water and hiking stick, cos here we go.. below..
+This blog (refreshed for Jan 2023) is an extra checklist to help smooth over some little bumps in the road and to help you prepare for your visit to Europe's most beautiful country.. hold on to your bottle of water and hiking stick, cos here we go.. below..

-1: Take the amount of time you are planning to spend here and triple it to avoid disappointment..
+1: Take the amount of time you are planning to spend here and triple it (at least) to avoid disappointment..

-So many guests leave with the only regret that they have totally underestimated the huge variety and sheer scale of amazing places to visit here and they just run out of time.
+So many guests leave Green Slovenia with their main regret being they have totally underestimated the huge variety and sheer scale of amazing little Green places to visit here and they simply run out of time.

 2: Look at a map of Slovenia and then.. please take another look at our map of Slovenia on our LOCATION page..